Our two main events of the year are The Great Optimist Race (TGOR) and our Wine Auction.

 Please take a read through the PR Report for the 2019 Great Optimist Race.

-WE CHALLENGE YOU!
+WE CHALLENGED YOU!

-The Little Optimist Global Race
+The Little Optimist Global Challenge took place from 9-18 October 2020

 Optimist Sailing is one of the biggest sailing classes in the world – there is a network of more than 150 000 registered Optimists in 120 countries around the globe.

-Many of us — including great sailors, CEOs, sportspeople, celebrities, moms, dads and kids around the world – first learned to sail in an Optimist Dinghy,
+Many of us — including great sailors, CEOs, sportspeople, celebrities, moms, dads, and kids around the world – first learned to sail in an Optimist Dinghy,

 and these fantastic little boats still hold a special place in many of our hearts.